 Now it’s colour that has become the brands signature with their paint colours loved by traditional paint fans everywhere.
 Their colours match perfectly when decorating within period homes and heritage properties.
 With their emulsions and eggshells having a deep, rich, authentic, flat, chalky texture and finish.
 I have to say I do love many of their colours and so do our clients.

 Many people will know their greatly named and infamous colours from Elephants Breath, Dove Tail, Slipper Satin and Savage Ground to name a few (great names).
-However, the problem with Farrow & Ball, from a professionals prospective, is the dubious coverage of the paint and many pro-decorators question it’s durability.
+However, the problem with Farrow & Ball, from a professionals perspective, is the dubious coverage of the paint and many pro-decorators questions its durability.

-They manufacture various finishes to their paint including Estate Emulsion, Modern Emulsion, Eggshell and many other specialist finishes too which all range in sheen, durability and texture.
-However, the major questions most decorators have about F&B in todays households, is that; hand marks, knocks and scuffs etc can all to often be the enemy of this paint.
-It is softer and chalkier than present day brands, and does not standing up well to the everyday wear and tear of a modern family.
+They manufacture various finishes to their paint including Estate Emulsion, Modern Emulsion, Eggshell and many other specialists finishes too which all range in sheen, durability and texture.
+However, the major questions most decorators have about F&B in today’s households, is that; hand marks, knocks and scuffs etc can all to often be the enemy of this paint.
+It is softer and chalkier than present-day brands and does not stand up well to the everyday wear and tear of a modern family.
 Well, it is a traditionally made paint for traditional homes after all and its finish is what many customers love it for.